JohnEBoyBaby/i.Q/README.md

 https://MorgueFile.com

 https://github.com/xiaolai/everyone-can-use-english

-(-: NOTE:CHROME CAN AUTO-TRANSLATE from ancient Han to english to help you 'learn' and 'grow' TOGETHER :-)
+(-: NOTE: CHROME CAN AUTO-TRANSLATE from ancient Han to english to help you 'learn' and 'grow' TOGETHER :-)

 ... hit'em with a little ghetto gospel ... https://www.youtube.com/watch?v=Do5MMmEygsY